tsugiproject/tsugi-build/ami/README.md

     t2.micro
     don't put user data in for the pre-process

-Once your EC2 Instance is up and running, log in and run the following sequence:
+Once your EC2 Instance is up and running and you have an IP address, log in and run the following sequence:

     ssh ubuntu@13.59.45.131
     sudo bash